poteb/ConfigurationService/README.md

 *Config.Middleware* contains an extension method for calling and adding the generated configuration to .NET's configuration builder. `IConfigurationBuilder` if .NET Standard and `WebApplicationBuilder` for .NET 6 applications.

 If the call to the API fails it will try to load a previously generated configuration file instead.
 If this fails a `FileNotFoundException` is thrown.~~~~

+## Security
+None.
+So don't expose the endpoints externally.